Baseflow/GuardedActions/README.md

 }
 ```

-And then ofcourse don't foreget to call your custom IoC setup class before loading your app.
+And then of course don't forget to call your custom IoC setup class after setting up your IoC container and before loading your app.

 ```csharp